Report from the Strategic Director of Regeneration and Environment.

 year on improvements to community spaces, public spaces and high

-streets across the borough.
+streets across the Borough.
 Delegated authority was sought to

 allocate this funding to be spent on projects that met the